geoserver/geoserver-cloud/docs/src/developer-guide/index.md

 GeoServer Cloud follows specific [coding standards and style guidelines](coding_standards.md) to ensure consistency across the project.

+# Acceptance Tests

+Learn about [acceptance tests](acceptance_tests.md), how they ensure quality and consistency with upstream GeoServer, and how to run and contribute to them.

 # Creating Extensions

 Learn how to create [extensions for GeoServer Cloud](extensions/adding_extensions.md).